BDBC-KG-NLP/TEN_EMNLP2020/README.md

   <img src="./fig/result.png">
 </p>

+## Datasets
+The datasets used in this paper include DSTC2, WOZ and MultiWOZ.
+All of the 3 datasets are publicly available.
+Here we provide the processed version of the 3 datasets.
+You can download the zipped datasets "data.zip" from the [Google Drive](https://drive.google.com/drive/folders/1iLlsd5BeTmbuyuLWus4rJeCx5HMI6ocd?usp=sharing) or the [Baidu Cloud](https://pan.baidu.com/s/4pOuEeSF).

 ## References
 [Henderson et al., 2014] Matthew Henderson, Blaise Thomson and Steve J. Young.
 Word-Based Dialog State Tracking with Recurrent Neural Networks.
 In SIGDIAL 2014.